Rule ID: SUK/1007/v1.0

 Important

 This rule requires connection to an external spreadsheet and the Fire Seal Dimension sheet.
-A copy of this default template for all Fire Stopping rules FireStoppingRequirements.xlsx can be downloaded at the end of the Introduction article or through the description in the checking view for the highlighted rule.
+A copy of this default template for all Fire Stopping rules FireStoppingRequirements.xlsx can be downloaded at the end of the Introduction article or through the link in the description (info view), for the selected rule in the checking view.

 This rule is used to check both the minimum and maximum sizes of each fire seal.